 In Baptism, the Holy Spirit moves us to answer Christ's call to holiness.
 In Baptism, we are asked to walk by the light of Christ and to trust in his wisdom.
 We are invited to submit our hearts to Christ with ever deeper love.

 ~from the United States Conference of Catholic Bishops

 For more information about Baptism, please contact the church office at (815) 844-7683 or send us an email.
 Someone will get back to you.

-Click here and learn more about the Sacrament of Baptism.
+Click here to learn more about the Sacrament of Baptism.